Althrun-sun/dash_app_demo/README.md

 ## Usage and Installation

-You can use my APP, follow the bu'zhou below:
+You can use my APP locally, follow the steps below:

 1. download the code: